mbhushan/ps-algods-py/chap1-Introduction/Programming_Exercises.md

-1.7 Programming Exercises
+1.7 Programming Exercises And Solution
 =================================================================================

-### 1. Implement the simple methods get_num and get_den that will return the numerator and denominator of a fraction.
+#### 1. Implement the simple methods get_num and get_den that will return the numerator and denominator of a fraction.
-- Please refer the to the #1 comment in Fraction.py file (same directory) for solution to this problem.
+- Please refer to #1 comment in Fraction.py file (same directory) for solution to this problem.
 - Test code is added in the FractionClient.py with #1 comment.

-2. In many ways it would be better if all fractions were maintained in lowest terms right from the start.
+#### 2. In many ways it would be better if all fractions were maintained in lowest terms right from the start.
 Modify the constructor for the Fraction class so that GCD is used to reduce fractions immediately.
 Notice that this means the __add__ function no longer needs to reduce.
 Make the necessary modifications.
+- Please refer to #2 comment in the Fraction.py file (current directory)

 3. Implement the remaining simple arithmetic operators ( __sub__ , __mul__ , and
 __truediv__ ).
 4. Implement the remaining relational operators ( __gt__ , __ge__ , __lt__ , __le__ , and